getfretless/appendix_n/README.md

 There are media that inspire Fretless, too.
 We've started gathering our list, our Appendix N, right here:

-+ Neil Stephenson: Snow Crash
++ Neal Stephenson: Snow Crash
 + ...